NFIP vs. Private Flood Insurance

 |Contents Coverage||Replacement Cost||Actual Cash Value|

-Keep in mind private options usually offer full replacement cost on your contents (your stuff), so if it gets destroyed, it will be replaced brand new.
-NFIP only offers actual cash value on these contents, so you would only get reimbursed for the used value of your personal belongings.
-(Basically, if your couch is 7 years old, you are only getting half a couch back)
+Keep in mind private options usually offer full replacement cost on your contents, so if they get destroyed, you get brand new replacements.
+NFIP only provides actual cash value coverage on these contents, so you would only get reimbursed for the used value of your personal belongings.
+Basically, if your couch is seven years old, you are only getting half a couch back.

 You can check the flood risk of any address very quickly using my online risk assessment tool.
 It's important to know that over 20% of all flood claims come from those in low-to-moderate risk areas.